Open Door Dharma Circles

 - All times are Pacific Daylight time

-Open Door Dharma gatherings offer simple refuge–time away from roles and day-to-day drama, to connect with our deeper nature and find our ground n shared practice.
-Our usual format opens with chanting, followed by brief reflection on dharma teachings and quiet meditation.
-Practicing together cultivates ease, balance, resilience, and compassion.
+Open Door Dharma gatherings offer simple refuge–a time away from roles and day-to-day drama, to connect with our deeper selves and find our ground in shared practice.
+We open with chanting and reflections on dharma teachings.
+Quiet meditations then open to dharma-flavored sharing and Q & A. Practicing together cultivates ease, balance, resilience, and compassion.

 Contact us for updates or more information.